Shopify: Should We Add An 'S' To FAANG? (NYSE:SHOP)

 As you can see from the graph below, the relative comparison of Shopify vs. the S&P 500 is almost off the charts.

 When I use my proprietary Best Stocks Now formula to rank the shares of Shopify to the other 5,223 stocks in my database, it currently comes in at number 148 overall.
-My affection for SHOP continues, and I continue to own the shares my Ultra Growth portfolios.
+My affection for SHOP continues, and I continue to own the shares in my Ultra Growth portfolios.

 Best Stocks Now Premium gives you access to 4 unconstrained model portfolios, daily live trades (if any), and a weekly in-depth market-timing newsletter.